 Let us consider the above op amp circuit.
-Now, applying Kirchhoff Current Law at node 1, we get,
+Now, by applying Kirchhoff Current Law at node 1, we get,

 Kirchhoff Current Law, at node 2, we get,

-The difference amplifier must reject any signal common to both inputs.
+difference amplifier must reject any signal common to both inputs.
 That means, if polarity and magnitude of both input signals are same, the output must be zero.

 This condition must be satisfied only when,